 Photo/Video Policy and Code of Conduct

-This page outlines the Photo/Video Policy & Code of Conduct for BHoF Weekend 2014.
-Your ticket purchase/attendance implies consent to adherence of this policy.
+- Your ticket purchase/attendance implies consent to adherence of this policy.

-Basic rules of photo (and other) etiquette apply to all Weekend events, locations, and people.
+- Basic rules of photo (and other) etiquette apply to all Weekend events, locations, and people.

-Regardless of credentialing, all attendees are to abide by this BHoF Photo/Video Policy & Code of Conduct.
+- Regardless of credentialing, all attendees are to abide by this BHoF Photo/Video Policy & Code of Conduct.

-Consent: Ask permission before photographing people.
+Ask permission before photographing people.
 This is just politeness and common sense.

-Photography in the Orleans Showroom Theater:
+Photography in the Orleans Showroom Theater

-Credentialed photographers and BHoF photography corps: There will be select areas of the venue designated for credentialed photographers, at both the front and rear of the theater.
-You are free to shoot from other spots, provided you do not stand at the front of the stage, block the aisles or otherwise compromise fire safety and/or obstruct the view of other attendees.
+Select areas of the venue will be designated for credentialed photographers at both the front and rear of the theater.
+You are free to photograph from other spots provided you do not stand at the front of the stage, block the aisles or otherwise compromise fire safety and/or obstruct the view of other attendees.

-Video in the Orleans Showroom Theater:
+Video in the Orleans Showroom Theater

 - All scheduled daytime and nighttime events